muenchhausen/docker-squidguard/README.md

 this image is an [squidGuard](http://www.squidguard.org/) addition to [sameersbn/docker-squid](https://github.com/sameersbn/docker-squid).
 I find squidGuard very useful to limit access to certain internet pages and to reduce the risk for downloading dangerous software.
 A central filtering solution is preferred especially if you have a family with children and different devices.

-**new: You can run this container with own white- and blacklists or with public available lists from an external source.
-Recommended are the blacklists from [shallalist](http://www.shallalist.de/) - with some license restrictions especially for commercial use.**
+**new: You can run this container with own white- and blacklists or with public available lists from an external source.** Recommended  blacklists are provided by [shallalist](http://www.shallalist.de/) - with some license restrictions especially for commercial use.

 This image includes also automatic proxy discovery based on WPAT and DHCP.
 Here a Webserver is required that serves wpat.dat.

-## Sample 1: use GPL black- and whitelists from [shallalist](http://www.shallalist.de/)
+## Sample 1: black- and whitelists from [shallalist](http://www.shallalist.de/)

-create a docker-compose-yml file e.g.
+create a docker-compose.yml file
 ```
 squidguard:
   image: muenchhausen/docker-squidguard:latest